 Transitioning from ceramics to stone

 While ceramic is extremely defining for the beginning of his life, the second half of his life is mostly about working with granite and basalt.
-He chose these because they were a lot easier to work on and manipulate, offering a better canvas for Noguchi to showcase his ideas.
+He chose these because they were a lot easier to work on and manipulate, offering Noguchi a better canvas to showcase his ideas.
 Stone also was the right material for him.
 He felt that stone was a primordial matter that talked about life and our society as a whole.
-Noguchi wanted to use stone as a way to show how time is passing by and how valuable it can really be.
+Noguchi wanted to use stone to show how time is passing by and how valuable it can really be.
 And he did everything to ensure that the world was powerful, comprehensive and still full of creativity.

 Blending Western and Eastern cultures